grygy/pv217-microservices-materials/02/README.md

 ### 3. Implement POST endpoint

-In `FlightResource.class` implement `POST` endpoint for creating a new flight.
+In `FlightResource.java` implement `POST` endpoint for creating a new flight.
 For now, just assume that we will receive the id of the flight in the request body.
 The endpoint should return the created flight.

 Check if the flight with the given id already exists.
-If it does, return `409 Conflict` status code (see 2.2 how to do it).
+If it does, return `409 Conflict` status code (see 3.2 how to do it).

 #### 3.1.
 Mapping request body JSON to Java object